gmp007/safira-ssa/README.md

 The package follows a transparent analytical sequence:

 1. **Indicator collection**: gather country-year World Bank indicators for Sub-Saharan Africa.
-2. **Domain construction**: organize indicators into the SAI domains of foundational education, advanced and technical skills, digital readiness, and labour-market alignment.
+2. **Domain construction**: organize indicators into the SAI domains of foundational education, advanced and technical skills, digital readiness, and labor-market alignment.
 3. **Index construction**: normalize and aggregate available indicators into a 0 to 100 SAI scale.
 4. **Forecasting**: train or reload a Long Short-Term Memory (LSTM) time-series model over country SAI histories.
 5. **Diagnostics and visualization**: generate figures that compare trajectories, pillar profiles, correlations, country clusters, peer comparisons, forecast diagnostics, and future regional projections.